 The "approach" selected by the OIC appears to be predetermination of the facts and while they state Oswald's likeness to the "Doorman" on one hand, and Lovelady's unlikeness on the other, both serve the same purpose.
 No need to distinguish between them, each is a speculative claim that attempts to support their ideas.
 They continue asserting "evidence that rules out Lovelady supports Oswald" and yet they do not apply the same standard to their chosen picture.
 The reverse of this declaration is true as well; any evidence that rules out Oswald supports Lovelady.

-The majority of verified evidence opposes the OIC and their beliefs and they make declarations the offered information fails to prove.
 Based on the OIC suggested course, wholly predetermined speculation is the first step and once you have conformed to the chosen beliefs it seems the offered facts must only support this agenda.
 Members should do so despite all the evidence and someone who disputes this position is supposedly aiding the "lies, distortions, and fabrications."
 However, some might consider the OIC agenda comparable to these very accusations and if verified evidence is proven to exist that discredits a claim reason dictates its consideration.
 If most evidence speaks against a claim, it reasonably can be set aside.

 "...it is time to dispel, once and for all, the official myth--the official lie!--that Lee Harvey Oswald murdered President Kennedy.
 He did not and could not have done it."

 I would imagine most in the OIC are well intentioned and sincere but their leaders have made a poor case for the Altgens 6 theory.
-Based on most evidence these claims do not enjoy support from most who regard the entire record.
+Based on most evidence these claims do not enjoy support from those who regard the entire record.
 A last final baseless claim is that Oswald "could not have done it" and this is blatantly wrong, it is possible, however unlikely.
 The OIC fails to consider the evidence has no agenda and the evidence as a whole reveals inconsistencies that the OIC would support.
 However, if they will not acknowledge most evidence much shall escape them.

 i.
 Hearings of the President's Commission, Volume VI, Testimony of Bill Nolan Lovelady, p.
 338